pieterdesnerck/website/docs/_meetings/portal_ops.md

   - 2020-06-09
   - 2020-03-10
 ---
-We meet with members of Portal's team to discuss operational stuff.
+We meet with members of Portal's team to discuss operational matters.
 We bring up common or long-standing issues and ask for timely solutions.